txrx-research/vorpal/README.md

 ### Instances of cross-shard transaction calls
 By Eth1 synchronous design there several instances that could necessitate a cross-shard transaction call.
 In the synchronous nature of Eth1 the block producer can mutate all state within the confines of a transactions inclusion in a block construction.
 In Eth2 this capability will be lost in cross-shard transactions.
 In a single contract method there could be multiple calls to mutate state on a foreign shard.

+### Simulation elements considered
+1. Global slot timing
+	- Transactions in mempool between slots have a coordination delay.
+Transactions will not execute until `(global_time % SLOT_TIME) + SLOT_TIME`
+2. Mempool propagation delay
+	- Transactions in mempool are delayed on a basis of propagation timing.
+Throughput of mempool is currently not available, mempool throughput will be approximated for research purposes
+3.